TylerHats/OpenSigWeave/README.md

 ## 🔒 Security Notes
 * OpenSigWeave's API endpoint (`/api/signature/{email}`) exposes employee metadata (Phone, Title, etc.) to successfully compile signatures.
 * This endpoint is strictly protected by the `X-Engine-Key` header.
 Ensure your `ENGINE_API_KEY` is a long, cryptographically secure string, and never expose it to frontend clients.

+## ❓ Other Notes
+* **OpenSigWeave** was built and tested specifically for **Authentik** and **Mailcow**.
+While the OIDC web login is standard and adaptable, the backend signature engine strictly relies on Authentik's REST API (`/api/v3/core/users/`) to poll live user attributes during mail transit.
+Adapting this for Authelia, Keycloak, or Entra ID will require modifying the API request logic inside the `get_rspamd_signature` route in `main.py` among other things.